What is EmployABILITY?

 What are the Literacies for Life?

 The six Literacies for Life combine to enhance employability and inform personal and professional development.
-The literacies, shown below together with their broad categories, are comprised some 135 items with multiple overlapping elements; they should not be read as isolated constructs.
+The literacies, shown below together with their broad categories, are comprised some 135 items with multiple overlapping elements.
+Literacies help students to organise and understand their thinking.
+They should not be read as isolated constructs.

 Developing disciplinary skills, practices and knowledge